Center for Health and Well-being

-SWOSU promotes student health by partnering with Weatherford Regional Hospital.
+SWOSU promotes student health through a co-sourcing model partnering with Weatherford Regional Hospital.
 As a result, a WRH nurse is officed in the Center for Health and Well-being.
 Services include minor first aid, immunizations, pregnancy testing and CLIA-waived testing, including Strep, Influenza and Urine Analysis.
 There is no charge for SWOSU students to see the university nurse.
 If a physician’s appointment is scheduled through the university, a $10 copay is charged to a student’s bursar account.
 Telemedicine options are available.

 Student Vaccination Policy